Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Numerical bifurcation analysis of Chialvo map

 Now we consider the bifurcation analysis of the map \eqref{eq:ChialvoMag} with $c$ as bifurcation parameter.
-A one-parameter bifurcation diagram of shown in Fig.~\ref{fig:(c,x)-1}.
+A one-parameter bifurcation diagram of shown in Fig.~\ref{fig:NumBif2} (a).
 The map has a unique fixed point except between two saddle-node bifurcations, ${\rm LP}_{1}$ and ${\rm LP}_{2}$ where three fixed points exist.
-To the left of ${\rm LP}_{1}$ the lower branch fixed point is unstable, and it gain stability in a Neimark-Sacker bifurcation, denoted ${\rm NS}_{1}$.
+To the left of ${\rm LP}_{1}$ the lower branch fixed point is unstable, and it \blu{gains} stability in a Neimark-Sacker bifurcation, denoted ${\rm NS}_{1}$.
 As we pass through the saddle-node bifurcation ${\rm LP}_{1}$ by increasing the value of $c$ the unstable lower branch folds to create a stable (middle) branch.
-The middle branch then folds back at the saddle-node bifurcation ${\rm LP}_{2}$ to produce an unstable fixed point which later regain stability through a Neimark-Sacker bifurcation ${\rm NS}_{2}$.
-Thus, between ${\rm LP}_{1}$ and ${\rm NS}_{2}$ there is bistability, the coexistence of two stable fixed points.
+The middle branch then folds back at the saddle-node bifurcation ${\rm LP}_{2}$ to produce an unstable fixed point which later regains stability through a Neimark-Sacker bifurcation ${\rm NS}_{2}$.
+Thus, between ${\rm LP}_{1}$ and ${\rm NS}_{2}$, there is bistability, the coexistence of two stable fixed points.

-A two-parameter bifurcation analysis of the map \eqref{eq:ChialvoMag} in $(c,b)$-parameter plane is shown in Fig.~\ref{fig:(c,b)}.
-For extremely large values of $b$ the only locus of Neimark-Sacker NS bifurcation.
+A two-parameter bifurcation analysis of the map \eqref{eq:ChialvoMag} in $(c,b)$-parameter plane is shown in Fig.~\ref{fig:NumBif2} (b).
 As we decrease the value of $b$ a Chenciner bifurcation $\rm CH$ appears on the NS curve.
-As the value of $b$ is decreased further, apart from the NS curve already observed there are now two saddle-node curves, and the saddle-node curves collide and annihilate in a cusp bifurcation CP.
+As the value of $b$ is decreased further, apart from the NS curve already observed, there are now two saddle-node curves, and the saddle-node curves collide and annihilate in a cusp bifurcation CP.
 Below the CP point is a 1:1 resonance bifurcation R1.
 With decreasing $b$, a Chenciner and a 1:3 resonance bifurcations, denoted by ${\rm CH}'$ and ${\rm R3}$ appear on the NS curve.
-Also, a 1:1 resonance bifurcation, denoted by ${\rm R1}'$, is observed and at this codimension-2 point the saddle-node curve coincide with the Neimerk-Sacker curve.
+Also, a 1:1 resonance bifurcation, denoted by ${\rm R1}'$, is observed and at this codimension-2 point the saddle-node curve coincides with the Neimerk-Sacker curve.
 Finally, as $b$ is decreased further appears a fold-Neimark-Saker bifurcation LPNS.
-At saddle-node and Neimark-Sacker curves inttersect at the LPNS point.
+At saddle-node and Neimark-Sacker curves \blu{intersect} at the LPNS point.

+Lastly, we consider other parameter combinations.
+Figs.~\ref{fig:NumBif3} (a) and \ref{fig:NumBif3} (b) are codimension-2 bifurcation diagrams in $(k,a)$ and $(k,b)$ parameter spaces for the map \eqref{eq:ChialvoMag}.
+It is important to note that as the bifurcation parameters are varied simultaneously apart from the structure of the bifurcation curves similar codimension-2 bifurcations are observed as in Figs.~\ref{fig:NumBif1} (b) and \ref{fig:NumBif2} (b).